An Integrated, School-Wide Approach

 - Professional development and coaching support to almost 40 RJ sites throughout the District.

-- Integration of Positive Behavioral Supports, African American Male Achievement, and Social Emotional Learning at participating sites.
+- Integration of Positive Behavioral Supports, targeted strategies for equity, and Social Emotional Learning at participating sites.

 - Inclusion of parents and families to engage them in school climate and discipline issues.

 - Alignment with City of Oakland's 'Oakland Unite' programs including community crisis response & support network, conflict mediation, street outreach, and Juvenile Justice re-entry to schools.

 - Engaging youth leadership in restorative practices through the Peer RJ program.